Carroll Hall: History

 In 1966, the Brothers sold the property to the University of Notre Dame, and in the fall of 1966 around a 100 students moved in, all juniors and seniors.
 Rev. Thomas McDonagh CSC was its first rector.
 In 1966, the building's name was changed to Carroll Hall, in honor of Charles Carroll.
-He is sometimes referred to as one of the Founding Fathers of the United States of America, although he was not involved in framing the United States Constitution.
+He is sometimes referred to as one of the Founding Fathers of the United States, although he was not involved in framing the United States Constitution.
 He served as a delegate to the Continental Congress and Confederation Congress and later as first United States Senator for Maryland.
 He was the sole Catholic signer of the Declaration of Independence.
 Carroll was the last surviving signer of the Declaration of Independence, and the longest lived.
 He was also the cousin of the first Catholic Bishop in the United States, Archbishop John Carroll, of which the University holds several memorabilia in the museum of the Basilica of the Sacred Heart.
 The Carroll family has had a huge impact in the history of Catholicism in the United States and Notre Dame.
 According to a 1966 article in the South Bend Tribune, the hall was named for Archbishop John Carroll.
 The name Carroll Hall had originally been given to a dormitory for approximately 350 boys 13–17 years old that was located in the west wing of the third floor of the Main Administration building, but it was suppressed in 1946 when the rooms were converted into office space and the name retired.

 Since 1966, Carroll has housed undergraduate male students, except briefly from 1970 until 1977, when it hosted graduate students.
 Ever since Holy Cross Hall was demolished in 1990, Carroll has been the only undergraduate dormitory on a lake.
 In 1979, Carroll Hall students voted to abolish parietals, but were met by opposition from the university administration and Rev. Theodore Hesburgh.

-Richard Mazzei is the current interim rector.
+Richard Mazzei was an interim rector.
 He served as principal, administrator, and coach for Catholic schools in Massachusetts spanning four decades.
 He holds a bachelor's degree in Business Administration from the University of Notre Dame and a master's degree in American History from Salem State University.
 He has been involved in Notre Dame hall staff since 2014, when he was rector of Fisher Hall.
-Eric T. Styles was the previous rector from 2016 to 2024.
+Eric T. Styles was rector from 2016 to 2024.